 Just a five minute drive or ten minute walk from the centre of Killarney, the Knockreer Circular Walk is a great way to explore the National Park.
 Circling around some of the most accessible parts of the park, the 5km trail follows a smooth paved path suitable for walking and cycling.
 There are a couple of reasonably challenging inclines, but the climbs are worth it for the wonderful views of Lough Leane and the MacGillycuddy Reeks.

-Keep an eye out for red deer during your two-hour tour and stop at Deenagh Lodge for some well-earned refreshments afterwards.
+Keep an eye out for red deer while hiking in Killarney on your two-hour tour and stop at Deenagh Lodge for some well-earned refreshments afterwards.
 The quaint, thatched cottage café sits at the entrance to the park and is the natural start and finishing point for this walk which is a good choice to ease yourself into a few days walking in Kerry.

 Park at Muckross House 6km from Killarney town centre and give yourself two hours for this relatively challenging but family-friendly walk.
 Follow the Old Boathouse Trail past heady views of mountains and meadows, by the scenic limestone cliffs of Dundag Point and panoramas of the Middle Lake.